gxgliu/dev/solr/README.md

-# How to change open files limit and max processes limit on macOS
+# How to change open files and max processes limits on macOS

 ## Mac OS X